afnog/afnog.github.io/sse/crypto/presentation.md

 * How do we verify the authenticity of the message?
 * Where are the weak points in this process?

---
+### Weaknesses

 * Certificate exchange
 * Passphrase memory
 * Passphrase entry
 * Decrypted file stored on disk
 * Brute force attack on passphrase
 * Brute force attack on key

 ---